braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/fireos/customization/advanced_settings.md

 In Android O, notification sounds became a property of notification channels.
 You will need to work with your developer to define the sound for a channel during its configuration and then use the dashboard to select the proper channel when sending your notifications.

 For devices running versions of Android before O, Braze allows you to set the sound of an individual push message through the dashboard composer.
 You can do so by specifying a local sound resource on the device (for example, `android.resource://com.mycompany.myapp/raw/mysound`).
 Specifying "default" in this field will play the default notification sound on the device.
-This can be specified via the [Messaging API][13] or the dashboard under **Settings** in the push composer wizard.
+This can be specified via the [Messaging API][13] or the dashboard under **Settings** in the push composer.

 ![The sound advanced setting in the Braze push composer.][11]